Domininiuk/Pokedex/README.md

 To do:
 - Add option to display a random Pokemon
-- Ability to collect favourite Pokemon
+- Add option to collect favourite Pokemon
-- Ability to create Pokemon teams
+- Add option to create Pokemon teams

  ## Credits